Lomank123/django-practice/README.md

 - `main.middleware` - For custom middleware's file output
 - `main.middleware.custom` - For custom middleware's console output with `propagate = True`

 In result all output is written to log file.
-Middlewares logs can be also seen in the console.
+Middleware's logs can be also seen in the console.

 ### Context processors